souravmsh/tableditor/readme.md

 # TablEditor.js

 TablEditor.js is a jQuery-based library designed to provide inline editing functionality for HTML tables, with compatibility with Bootstrap styling.
-Built on the foundation of https://github.com/markcell/jQuery-Tabledit, TablEditor.js enhances the experience of editing tabular data within web applications.
+TablEditor.js enhances the experience of editing tabular data within web applications.

 ## Features: